gggray000/ChatRoom/README.md

 4. Use Spring Security to secure messages based on STOMP destinations and message types.<br>

 **Pending**
-1. Migrate frontend from JavaScript to React.<br>
+1. Migrate frontend from plain JavaScript to React.<br>
 2. Use HTTPS instead of HTTP.<br>

 <h2>Update Log</h2>